 As the Nazis began their rise to power Vladimir and Véra moved to France and then in 1940 to America.
 Nabokov got professorships first at Wellesley College and then at Cornell.

 He also had time to indulge in his passion for lepidoptery, the study of butterflies.
 He was recognized as a leading academic expert on the subject and has a species named after him.

 He published several novels in English, but couldn’t find an American publisher for the novel that would become his most famous book, Lolita, because of its scandalous portrayal of a paedophile.

 Lolita as first published in 1955 by Olympia Press in Paris, who were undaunted by controversy, but Lolita wasn’t published in the US until 1958, when it became an enormous bestseller and made Nabokov famous, or perhaps infamous.

-I’ve read quite a few of Nabokov’s books, including the early Russian ones which began being translated in the 1970s.
+I’ve read quite a few of Nabokov’s books, including the early Russian ones which began to appear in English translations in the 1970s.
 He is full of tricks, wordplay, puns and more allusions that I will ever be smart enough to catch.

 Lolita is a wonderful book, and it made Nabokov rich enough to enjoy a long retirement in Switzerland before his death in 1977 , but there is much more to Nabokov than that one “dirty book.”